7RU7H/Archive/Reconnaissance/TALK-Mechanizing-The-Methodology.md

 ## Getting the domains that redirect to a domain

-Top-level scope for a given company requires pivoting from known TLD to other TLD in various wats by folling redirects to a trust domain.
+Top-level scope for a given company requires pivoting from known TLD to other TLD in various ways by followng redirects to a trust domain.

 `domains.txt -> get_redirects.sh -> $site.redirects`